-Brandes's accomplishments are particularly amazing when you take into account that he has been a teacher in San Diego for the past 18 years, with stints at Point Loma High School, San Diego School for the Creative and Performing Arts, Montgomery Middle School, and, currently, San Diego Metropolitan Regional Career and Technical High School.
-He and his wife, Raquel (whom he met while on tour in Spain), have a son, Lucas.
+Tucson born Ray Brandes has been a teacher at Point Loma High School, San Diego School for the Creative and Performing Arts, Montgomery Middle School, and San Diego Metropolitan Regional Career and Technical High School.
+His policeman grandfather was Marilyn Monroe’s bodyguard during the 1959 filming of Some Like It Hot in Coronado.

 Brandes next co-founded the Tell-Tale Hearts, which local writer Bart Mendoza described as "A 1960s-influenced punk/rhythm and blues band, with Calhoun and Klowden, alongside Mike Stax (later of the Loons/the Hoods) and Eric Bacher.
 Considered among the leaders of the garage-rock movement, the group even appeared in People magazine, but surprisingly, save for a short jaunt to Springfield, Missouri, they never toured.
-They did, however, sign with Voxx Records, though the later '80s saw the original line-up of the group splitting.
+They did, however, sign with Voxx Records, though the later '80s saw the original line-up of the group splitting."

-All of this activity coincided with Brandes's first release under his own name, The Lonely Sock, via former Crawdaddy keyboardist Keith Fisher's label, Spun, in 1995.
-In 1998 he signed with Snap!!
-Records, based in Madrid.
-The label released his second album, Continental Drifter, in 1999, which received a nomination for "Best Pop Album" at that year's San Diego Music Awards.
+Brandes's first solo release The Lonely Sock was released on former Crawdaddy keyboardist Keith Fisher's label, Spun, in 1995.
+In 1998 he signed with Madrid's Snap!!
+Records, releasing his second album Continental Drifter, in 1999 and earning a Best Pop Album nomination at that year's San Diego Music Awards.

-In 2002, Brandes released his third CD, The Rise and Fall of Ray Brandes, again via Snap!!
+In 2002, Brandes released his third CD, The Rise and Fall of Ray Brandes, via Snap!!
 Records.
 Famed music journalist Paul Williams penned a March 2006 article for the Reader, with Brandes as the main interviewee.